EricTimRussell/riskier/README.md

 # riskier

 Quick Summary:
 Riskier is my first iteration of a board game companion app designed to be used on mobile devices.
 Utilizing a VueJS front-end and Bootstrap.
 With a C# dotNet REST API with mySQL database.
 Allows users to track all their assets, groups, and resources to make their gameplay smoother and more fun.
-If you would like to check out the app I currently am hosting it here: https://riskier.onrender.com/
+If you would like to check out the app I currently am hosting it here: https://riskier.onrender.com/ NOTE: This version is a minimum viable product I created for testing and learning purposes.

 "Riskier" is the code name for a board I have been developing over the past year.
 I have been using tinkercad to design my own pieces and then use my 3d printer to build them.
 Riskier is a military conquest game where the objective is simply to capture the entire board.
 However, the number of variables a player needs to track can become overwhelming.
 This app alleviates that along with improving quality of life.
 I built this app for players to use while playing the board game.